Ensemble Kalman Methods: A Mean Field Perspective: Inverse Problems: Continuous Time

-The papers \citet{schillings2017analysis} and \citet{schillings2018convergence} studied the use of ensemble Kalman methods for optimization problems, taking a continuous time limit and making a connection to preconditioned gradient descent.
-This led to work on approximate sampling from the preconditioned Langevin equation in \citet{garbuno2020interacting}, \citet{garbuno2020affine}, \citet{nusken2019note} and \citet{zliu22}; in particular the papers \citet{nusken2019note,garbuno2020affine} demonstrated an important finite ensemble size correction to the mean field limit introduced in \citet{garbuno2020interacting}.
-The paper \citet{garbuno2020interacting} used the non-standard Kalman-Wasserstein metric, first introduced in \cite{reich2015probabilistic}, to provide a framework to analyze the preconditioned Langevin equation.
+The papers \citet{schillings2017analysis} and \citet{schillings2018convergence} studied the use of ensemble Kalman methods for optimization problems, taking a continuous time limit, making a connection to preconditioned gradient descent and exploiting an invariant subspace property (see, for example, \citet{iglesias2013ensemble}[Theorem 2.1]) inherent in the basic form of the ensemble Kalman methodology.
+This led to work on approximate sampling from the preconditioned Langevin equation in \citet{garbuno2020interacting}, \citet{garbuno2020affine}, \citet{nusken2019note} and \citet{zliu22}; in particular the papers \citet{nusken2019note,garbuno2020affine} demonstrated a finite ensemble size correction to the mean field limit introduced in \citet{garbuno2020interacting}.
+The paper \citet{garbuno2020interacting} used the non-standard Kalman-Wasserstein metric, first introduced in \citet{reich2015probabilistic}, to provide a framework to analyze the preconditioned Langevin equation.
 It remains open to fully develop the mathematical foundations of gradient flows using this metric.
 These papers demonstrate the role that the ensemble plays in preconditioning the dynamics.
 This makes a link to the important paper \citet{goodman2010ensemble} which introduced the concept of affine invariant ensemble samplers, an idea developed further in \citet{leimkuhler2018ensemble}.

-Filtering using dynamical systems with equilibrium filtering distribution which solves the inverse problem, the approach adopted in Subsection \ref{ssec:IPO}, is an idea developed for optimization in \citet{huang2022iterated} and for sampling in \citet{huang2022efficient}.
-See those papers for details concerning uniqueness of, and exponential convergence to, steady state solutions in the linear Gaussian setting, as discussed in Remarks \ref{rem:alphad}, \ref{rem:alphad2}.
-See also \cite{SR-PR21} for related formulations in the time continuous setting.
-The stochastic perturbations utilized in (\ref{eq:nots}a) and (\ref{eq:nots2}a) are closely related to additive and multiplicative, respectively, ensemble inflation methods as widely used in ensemble Kalman filter implementations \citep{asch2016data,Evensenetal2022}.

-The optimization and sampling approaches for inverse problems, in both discrete and continuous time, can in principle be combined with ideas from stochastic annealing \citep{kushner2003stochastic}, and stochastic gradient descent \citep{goodfellow2016deep}.
-The papers by \cite{haber2018never,kovachki2019ensemble,SR-PR21} demonstrate the use of ensemble Kalman methods for inversion, when combined with stochastic gradient descent, and mini-batching in particular, as well as the application of ensemble Kalman methods beyond the setting of the $L_2$-loss functions $\Phi$ and $\Phi_R$ considered here.